 A member of the ABC Book Club on Facebook recently asked, What do you use for bookmarks?
 So I rifled through the bookshelf and posted a photo of my motley collection: tickets, postcards, photographs, ribbons, receipts, newspaper clippings, notes, a letter, a leaf, and an assortment of proper bookmarks.

 Browsing the ephemera of my bookmarks rekindled fond memories of past travel and adventures.
-From my backpacking days, there were boarding passes, train tickets, and a bus ticket to Glastonbury.
+There were boarding passes, train tickets, and a bus ticket to Glastonbury from my backpacking days.
 Anne Frank’s Diary contained a fold-out guide to Anne Frank House in Amsterdam.
 And in a travel guide, a receipt for tent pegs from a camping shop in Bulawayo.

-Back home, my Australian bookmarks included a receipt for the Kakadu Yellow Water boat cruise.
-There was a business card from Lady Elliot Island resort, a lift pass from Mount Selwyn snowfields, and a ticket for Australia versus West Indies at the SCG from 1996.
-And tickets to the 2000 Sydney Olympics and Paralympics.
+My back-in-Australia bookmarks included a receipt for the Kakadu Yellow Water boat cruise, a business card from Lady Elliot Island resort, a lift pass from Mount Selwyn snowfields, and an SCG ticket from 1996 for Australia versus West Indies.
+And there were tickets to the 2000 Sydney Olympics and Paralympics.

 Newspaper Clippings and Personal Memories